 Detailed study of preparation of complex organic compounds and newer synthetic methods.
 Prerequisite: CHY 555 or equivalent.

 Includes topics in electronic theory and reaction mechanisms.
 Prerequisites: CHY 252.

 Discussion and solution of problems in mechanism, synthesis, and structure determination taken from current chemical literature.
 Required of all graduate students in organic chemistry once each year for a maximum of four credits.
-(Pass/Fail grade only).
-Prerequisite: CHY 252 or equivalent.
+Prerequisite: CHY 252 or equivalent or permission.

 CHY 560 Physical Methods of Inorganic Chemistry (3 Credits)

 Applications of the principles of group theory and modern spectroscopic techniques, including X-ray diffraction and photoelectron, infrared and Raman vibrational, electronic, and magnetic resonance spectroscopies in inorganic chemistry.
 Prerequisites: CHY 461 or CHY 575 or permission.